Sampling random graphs with specified degree sequences: Discussion

-The strong serial correlations in the Markov chain, however, creates problems both for drawing a graph from the configuration model, after convergence, and for using hypothesis tests to detect convergence, which typically assume that samples are iid.
-To mitigate this issue, we develop a novel algorithm for estimating a sampling gap $\eta_0$ (Algorithm \ref{Algorithm:1}) by which to obtain effectively uncorrelated draws from the MCMC.
+Our approach transforms the sequence of graphs sampled by the Markov chain into a scalar-valued sequence of degree assortativity values (Fig.~\ref{ChangeIn_r}).
+We develop a novel algorithm for estimating a sampling gap $\eta_0$ (Algorithm \ref{Algorithm:1}) by which to obtain effectively uncorrelated draws from the Markov chain.
 This algorithm is based on a standard autocorrelation test to determine how far apart two sampled states must be in order to be statistically independent.
-Here again, other choices are certainly possible for how one might quantify the degree of autocorrelation between two sampled states.
-We leave an exploration of these possibilities, which may yield more efficient gap estimation algorithms, for future work.
-Applying this gap estimation algorithm to a large corpus of $509$ real world and semi-synthetic networks, we identified a set of simple decision rules based on the empirical scaling behavior of estimated gaps $\eta_0$ with the number of edges $m$.
-These rules allow a researcher to automatically select an appropriate sampling gap for a given network usually without having to run the gap estimation algorithm (Algorithm~\ref{Algorithm:1}).
+Applying this gap estimation algorithm to a large corpus of $509$ real-world and semi-synthetic networks, we identified and organized a set of simple decision rules based on the empirical scaling behavior of estimated gaps $\eta_0$ with the number of edges $m$ (Fig.~\ref{DecisionTree}).
+These rules allow researchers to automatically select an appropriate sampling gap for a given network usually without having to run the sampling gap estimation algorithm itself.
+We use the Dickey-Fuller Generalised Least Squares (DFGLS) test to assess stationarity in this Markov chain and show that the test accurately and efficiently detects convergence in all eight graph spaces (Fig.~\ref{DFGLS_only_RejectionRate}).
+The dependence of both the mixing time and the sampling gap on the re-sampling rate of states in the Markov chain suggests that the sampling gap offers a one-parameter summary of the underlying geometry of the space of random graphs that the Markov chain samples from for a particular network.
+Our results support a conjecture that the mixing time of the Markov chain in all eight graph spaces is $\Theta(m)$ (Fig.~\ref{AvgSwapsToConvergence}).